Okay I know I always say it's “my favorite” when I find a new cookbook, but is anyone else sort of obsessed with good cookbooks?

 After you try it, come back and let me know if you loved this Whole30 Napa slaw recipe as much as I do!

-Watch how I make it here:
+Watch how I make it here (plays after the ad):

 More you might like: